zalo/libsm64-three/README.md

 </p>

 [!WARNING]
-This repo is non-functional at the moment and still a work-in progress.
+This repo is currently non-functional and still a work-in progress.

 A simple testbed for running libsm64 in the browser.